Skip navigation

 School: Communities and Education

-I work clinically with the NGO Medical Justice, and I am a member of the Royal College of Psychiatry Working Group on the Health of Asylum Seekers and Refugees.
-My research interests encompass health and wellbeing of sanctuary seekers, using participatory approaches.
+Registered with the General Medical Council (GMC) and holding a current Licence to Practise, I work clinically with the NGO Medical Justice.
+I am a member of the Royal College of Psychiatry Working Group on the Health of Asylum Seekers and Refugees and a trustee with the charity Torture ID.
+My research interests include health and wellbeing of sanctuary seekers, using inclusive, participatory approaches.

 I am an editorial board member with Sociological Research Online.